Building a Reliable Recall With Rewards

 China, L., Mills, D. S., & Cooper, J. J. (2020).
 Efficacy of dog training with and without remote electronic collars vs. a focus on positive reinforcement.
 Frontiers in Veterinary Science, 7, 508.

-Speak Dog — The Bombproof Recall System is the reward-based, step-by-step program built for exactly this.
+Speak Dog — The Bombproof Recall System is our step-by-step audio programme for recall.
 A 12-lesson audio program that rebuilds your dog's recall from the ground up — reward-based, distraction-proofed, and reliable when it matters most.

 See Speak Dog — The Bombproof Recall System →